Tvalley71/dantherm/README.md

 ### Support

-If you encounter any issues or have questions regarding the Dantherm integration for Home Assistant, feel free to [open an issue](https://github.com/Tvalley71/dantherm/issues/new) or [create a discussion](https://github.com/Tvalley71/dantherm/discussions/new?category=general) on this repository.
+If you encounter any issues or have questions regarding the Dantherm integration for Home Assistant, feel free to [open an issue](https://github.com/Tvalley71/dantherm/issues/new) or [start a discussion](https://github.com/Tvalley71/dantherm/discussions/new?category=general) on this repository.
 I welcome any contributions or feedback.

 ## Screenshots